smileinnovation/burger-salad-snips-skill/doc/PI.md

 ```
 ifconfig
 ```
 Some text should show up, if you connected the Pi with the Wifi check the `inet` value at `wlan0` or `eth0` if you are connected with ethernet.
 That is your Pi IP adress, write it somewhere we will need it later.
+## Matrix installation
+Just plug the microphone on the GPIOs

 Next [step](./SAM.md "Movidius SDK installation").
 [Menu](../README.md "Menu")